Updated: Jul 7

 I think I’d still be running now.

 How they got me was with an intricate plan.
-It involved over 70 staff across 5 departments (including the police control room), an Algerian national and a large metal bucket.
+It involved over tens of staff across 5 departments, an Algerian national and a large metal bucket.

 About to be posted somewhere else, I was counting down my days on station sergeant duty, which to put in context of challenge and excitement, ranked right up there with defrosting an ice box with a blunt toothpick.
 The police station I was at had been designated for terror suspects, so in the unlikely event* that someone was arrested on terror offences (PoT**) the whole place would get shut down to become an ultra-secure zone.